MFA rollout: a practical sequence that doesn't break the org

 Common pitfalls

-- SMS as the only second factor — phishable and SIM-swappable
+- SMS as the only second factor; it is phishable and SIM-swappable.

-- Allowing exec exceptions that creep across the org chart
+- Executive exceptions that creep across the org chart.

-- Enforcing MFA without addressing the legacy app population first
+- Enforcing MFA without addressing the legacy and service-account population first.

 Success metrics

 Percent of workforce on phishing-resistant MFA.
+Percent of apps and service accounts covered.
 Time-to-recover for a locked-out user.
-MFA push approval rates that don't show fatigue patterns.
-Zero successful credential phishing in red team exercises.
+Push approval rates with no fatigue patterns.
+Zero successful credential phishing in red-team exercises.